jmonlong/sv-nicu/README.md

 The known SV and other annotation tracks are prepared into one file using [prepare-sv-report-data.R](prepare-sv-report-data.R).
 Note that this script requires SV calls on our 11 control genomes, not yet available in this repo.

+## Recommendations for interpretation

+- Large CNVs: use the `cov` column as an orthogonal support.
+If coverage around 1, it's likely a false positive.
+- `_asm` in the SV id (`svid` column) means the allele could be re-assembled from raw reads.
+It's a good sign.
+- `qual` column can be used as confidence, the higher the better.
+- Take the genotype information (`ac` column for allele count) with a grain of salt.
+- Using the HTML report
+    - Click on the links to jump to UCSC Genome Browser (`coord` column) or gnomAD (`pLI` column) and other gene information (`gene` column).
+    - Remove (FP?) large CNVs from the tables using the `large` column.